junxit/us-congress-bills-113/metadata.md

 - 2013-06-28 — Introduced in House
 - 2013-06-28 — Introduced in House
 - 2013-06-28 — Referred to the House Committee on Ways and Means.
+- 2013-07-23 — Referred to the Subcommittee on Health.
+- 2014-02-04 — Committee Consideration and Mark-up Session Held.
+- 2014-02-04 — Ordered to be Reported in the Nature of a Substitute (Amended) by the Yeas and Nays: 23 - 14.
+- 2014-03-26 — Placed on the Union Calendar, Calendar No. 287.
+- 2014-03-26 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+113-386.
+- 2014-03-26 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+113-386.